ahujar/AtmLocator/README.md

 Controllers :
 AtmController.java : exposes 2 rest api's
 - /locations : Lists all the atm addresses exposed by ING atm locator service as a proper JSON respone.
 - /locations/{city} : Filters and lists all locations based on provided city as a proper JSON response.

 Services :
 AtmLocator.java : implements business logic behind the exposed web services utilizing output from repository.

 Repositories :
+AtmDataPopulator.java : utilizes spring rest-template for consuming the ING ATM locator service.

+User interface :

+- /home OR / : Home page.
+- /login     : Login page. uses in-memory auth : Credentials as:
+-                 username : user , password : password
+- /atm       : Page that lists all the atm addresses exposed by ING service in form of a Datatable which has all the functions available for sorting , Live search and pagination.

-AtmDataPopulator.java :
+Tools used :
+- Maven
+- JDK 7
+- Spring boot
+- Tomcat 7

+This module contains a  camel spring boot dependency, and does start a camel server , but is not being utilized as I have never worked on camel before and was not successful routing the service calls via camel.

+How to Run ?
+maven should be installed.

+- clone the repo.
+- mvn clean install
+- Deploy to Tomcat 7

+OR
+- clone the repo.
+- mvn clean spring-boot:run